Converting Your Furnace From Standard Efficiency to High Efficiency

 1. Flue conversion

-Your 80% or less efficiency furnace vents through a metal pipe into a flue (many times inside of the same space as the chimney).
-This is because this pipe gets very hot.
+Your 80% or less efficiency furnace vents through a metal pipe into a flue (often inside the same space as the chimney).
+The metal pipe is needed because it gets very hot.
 Your high-efficiency furnace will vent through 2/3/4 inch PVC pipe, and almost always include a 2nd flue pipe of the same size for intake air.
-This can involve a construction process because that PVC can rarely use the same space as your previous metal pipe.
-Many times this means drilling a hold in a side wall or roof.
+This usually involves some construction because the PVC typically can’t use the same space as your previous metal pipe.
+This often means drilling a hole in a side wall or roof.

 2. Furnace Drainage